 Have you been arrested for DUI in Abington?
-If so, you need an experienced DUI lawyer from The Law Offices of Steven E. Kellis to protect your rights.
+If so, you need an experienced Abington PA DUI lawyer from The Law Offices of Steven E. Kellis to protect your rights, freedom and reputation.

-A DUI is a serious criminal offense, which can not only damage your reputation, but also restrict your ability to drive.
+A Pennsylvania DUI is a serious criminal offense, which can not only damage your reputation, but also restrict your ability to drive.
 Some of the penalties for a DUI include fines, mandatory alcohol-education classes, suspension or revocation of your driver’s license, probation, and possibly even jail time.
 If you’ve been charged with a DUI, don’t think you can handle it alone; you need a lawyer.
-It’s also important to hire an attorney as quickly as possible after you arrest.
+It’s also important to hire a DUI defense attorney serving the Abington, Doylestown, Media, Philadelphia, Norristown and Allentown areas as quickly as possible after you arrest.
 In as little as 10 days after your arrest, you may lose your ability to drive if you don’t take the necessary steps to protect your rights.

 What Happens After Being Arrested For DUI